Anthrax Spore Vaccine (Canada)This page contains information on Anthrax Spore Vaccine for veterinary use.

 For control of outbreaks, vaccination of all animals not showing symptoms is recommended.
 Not all animals will be protected by this procedure but taking action as suggested may stop further spread of the disease.
 It is also recommended that animals showing symptoms be isolated and treated with antibiotics as permitted.

-Anaphylactoid reactions may occur following administration of product of this nature.
-If noted, administer adrenaline or equivalent.
+Anaphylactoid reaction may occur following administration of products of this nature.
+If noted, administer adrenalin or equivalent.

-In the event of accidental human exposure, consult a physician.
+ACCIDENTAL HUMAN EXPOSURE: In the event of accidental human exposure consult a physician.

 U.S. Vet.
 License No. 188

 COLORADO SERUM COMPANY, 4950 York Street, Denver, Colorado 80216